cosc-516-2022/lab1/README.md

 ## Submission

-The lab are marked immediately by the professor by showing the output of the JUnit tests and by a quick code review.
+The lab is marked immediately by the professor by showing the output of the JUnit tests and by a quick code review.
 Otherwise, submit the URL of your GitHub repository on Canvas. **Make sure to commit and push your updates to GitHub.**